zulip/zulip/docs/production/upgrade.md

    The `do-release-upgrade` tool will complete by prompting you to restart the system; press `N`, as we will do so later.

-4. Next, we need to reinstall the current version of Zulip, which among other things will recompile Zulip's Python module dependencies for your new version of Python and rewrite Zulip's full-text search indexes to work with the upgraded dictionary
+1. Next, we need to reinstall the current version of Zulip, which among other things will recompile Zulip's Python module dependencies for your new version of Python and rewrite Zulip's full-text search indexes to work with the upgraded dictionary packages.
+This will also take care of re-installing and re-configuring RabbitMQ which we removed earlier.
-   packages:

    ```bash
    rm -rf /srv/zulip-venv-cache/*